eatyourpeas/checktick/docs/terms-of-service.md

 ## 12. Indemnification

-You agree to indemnify and hold harmless CheckTick, its operators, and contributors from any claims, damages, losses, or expenses (including legal fees) arising from:
+You agree to indemnify and hold harmless Eatyourpeas Ltd (trading as CheckTick), its operators, and contributors from any claims, damages, losses, or expenses (including legal fees) arising from:

 * Your use of the Service
 * Your Content